BehavioralDesignerMatsuda/BehavioralDesignerMatsuda.github.io/_pages/research.md

 - Monitoring **sleep HRV** with smart clothing
 - Modeling **therapist–child interpersonal distance** via motion capture

-### 2) Designing Behavior in Dyadic Spoken Interaction
+### 2) Human Interaction in Conversation and Communication

-We identify determinants of **interaction quality** in real-world dyadic conversations and design more effective, adaptive patterns of interpersonal communication.
+We study and design behavioral systems for **dyadic interaction**, including conversation, feedback, interviews, video calls, and social communication.

+This line of work focuses on how interaction patterns can be observed, trained, and redesigned in real-world social settings.

 **Selected lines of work**
 - Effects of **supervisor training** on 1-on-1 meetings in organizations